tanem/grunt-ptor/README.md

 [![Build Status](https://travis-ci.org/tanem/grunt-ptor.png?branch=master)](https://travis-ci.org/tanem/grunt-ptor)
 [![NPM version](https://badge.fury.io/js/grunt-ptor.svg)](http://badge.fury.io/js/grunt-ptor)

-Run Protractor e2e tests.
+Run [Protractor](https://github.com/angular/protractor) e2e tests.

-## Why?
+## Motivation

-Other plugins exist but they were either too complicated for what I wanted, or were not being maintained frequently and had a number of bugs and pull requests outstanding.

-This plugin leaves the Selenium server management up to another tool; I use [grunt-protractor-webdriver](https://www.npmjs.org/package/grunt-protractor-webdriver), which is then set up as a pre-requisite task to grunt-ptor.
+Other plugins exist, but I just wanted something simple that passed the required options through to the Protractor command.

 ## Getting Started

-This plugin requires Grunt `~0.4.5`
+This plugin requires Grunt `~0.4.5`.

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: